 Sign in to your my Social Security account to get your copy Sign In to your account below and go to “Replacement Documents” on the right side of the screen, then choose “get a Benefit Verification Letter” to view, save and print your personalized letter.

-What forms do I need to file for Social Security disability?
+What paperwork is needed for Social Security disability?

 What are the top 10 disabilities?

 Here are 10 of the most common conditions that are considered disabilities.
 Arthritis and other musculoskeletal problems.
 Heart disease .
 Lung or respiratory problems.
 Mental illness , including depression.
 Diabetes.
 Stroke.
 Cancer.
 Nervous system disorders.

 Can you get back pay for both SSI and SSDI?

 If you are awarded both SSI and SSDI benefits, you may have to wait longer to receive your back pay than you would if you were receiving SSDI benefits alone.
 Therefore, it’s possible that SSDI back pay allowances would be counted as income, which would then offset your SSI benefit amount.

 How do I get a Numident printout?